 You already know that a portfolio site is essential for copywriters—no ifs, ands, or buts.
 (And luckily, there are plenty of sites that make creating your own site super easy.
 No sweat!)
+But there are several common copywriting portfolio mistakes our team sees time and time again that can mean the difference between landing work and having clients leave your page.

-And, writing your portfolio site is a copywriting project just like any other.
+Your portfolio site is a copywriting project just like any other.
 You have a client (in this case, you), a target audience (potential clients and bosses), and a goal you want to accomplish (to get them to contact you).

 The 4 Most Common Copywriting Portfolio Mistakes

-1. No benefit to consumer.
+1. No benefit to consumer. (#1 Copywriting Portfolio Mistake!)

 It’s one thing to know that every copywriting project needs to focus on the benefit…but it’s another thing to remember to include it, especially on your own site.
 Your benefit to consumer—that is, how your copywriting benefits the people who will hire you—needs to be prominent.

-Your home page headline, the first thing they see when they land on your website, needs to purposefully and powerfully convey your benefit to consumer.
+Your homepage headline, the first thing they see when they land on your website, needs to purposefully and powerfully convey your benefit to consumer.

 And make sure you convey the END benefit.
 Sure a company wants its audience to “fall in love” with them…but what’s the end benefit of that?
 What does a company REALLY want that copy to do?
 What’s a company’s main goal?
 (Hint, hint: Companies only exist if they make sales.)